akela-lang/akela/README.md

 # Akela
-Akela is a general-purpose programming language with the aim of supporting robust software construction, standalone or embeddable execution, and being suitable for numerical computation and finance.
+Akela is a general-purpose programming language with the aim of supporting robust software construction, standalone and embeddable execution, and being suitable for numerical computation and finance.

 ## Dependencies